Best Interests of the Child

 The decisions you make now in relation to your child custody arrangement will affect your child’s development and potentially your future relationship with them.
 Each decision should be made carefully with the help of professionals who know and understand the consequences of every action.

-- The benefit to the child of having a meaningful relationship with both parents
+The first is the benefit to the child of having a meaningful relationship with both parents

-- The need to protect the child from psychological or physical harm from preventing exposure or subjection to abuse, neglect or family violence
+The second is the need to protect the child from psychological or physical harm from preventing exposure or subjection to abuse, neglect or family violence

-The Court places greater weight on the necessity to protect the child from harm.
+The Court places greater weight on the second consideration, being the necessity to protect the child from harm.

 It is clear that the ‘best interests’ of the child are different for each case.
 The Court will consider the circumstances of your separation in order to decide what is best for your child.